 After taking Fort Erie and Chippawa in early July, 1814, American forces under the command of General Jacob Jenning Brown were camped at Chippawa, waiting for an opportunity to attack Fort George.
 Brown was in need of heavy artillery reinforcements which would be needed for a siege of the Fort and, although he sent repeated messages to American naval commander Isaac Chauncey, the necessary artillery was never sent.
-In order to prevent Brown from obtaining armaments from Fort Schlosser in Youngstown, Sir Gordon Drummond, administrator of Upper Canada and commander of the Canadian Forces, ordered an attack on Fort Schlosser.
+In order to prevent Brown from obtaining armaments from Fort Schlosser on the American side at Niagara Falls, Sir Gordon Drummond, administrator of Upper Canada and commander of the Canadian Forces, ordered an attack on Fort Schlosser.
 General Brown was not in a position to defend Schlosser, and so, hoping to force the Canadians to abandon their attack, he decided to attack Fort George on July 25, 1814.

 However, General Drummond, who was just arriving with reinforcements from York, ordered Riall to return to Lundy's Lane.
 Drummond ordered the British cannons to be placed on a slope by the church and deployed his forces for battle.
-The Glengarry was on the right, the 89th, some members of the Royal Scots and a company of the 41st regiment comprised the centre on the slope behind the guns, and the Incorporated Militia and a company of the 8th made up the left.
-Although Brigadier-General Scott realized that his men were outnumbered, his Brigade could not retreat without making itself vulnerable to an attack from the British, and thus, at 6:00 pm on July 25, 1814, with the British army barely assembled, Scott attacked the centre and left parts of the British formation.
-The centre was able to repulse all attacks, but the 25th Infantry, led by Major Thomas Jessup, circled through the woods east of Portage Road, outflanking the left section of the British troops, in this operation, General Riall, who had been seriously wounded, was also captured by the Twenty-Fifth.
+The Glengarry was on the right, the 89th, some members of the Royal Scots and a company of the 41st Regiment comprised the centre on the slope behind the guns, and the Incorporated Militia and a company of the 8th made up the left.
+Although Brigadier-General Scott realized that his men were outnumbered, his Brigade could not retreat without making itself vulnerable to an attack from the British, and thus, at 6:00 pm on July 25, 1814, with the British army barely assembled, Scott attacked the centre and left portions of the British formation.
+The centre was able to repulse all attacks, but the Twenty-Fifth Infantry, led by Major Thomas Jessup, circled through the woods east of Portage Road, outflanking the left section of the British troops.
+In this operation General Riall, who had been seriously wounded, was captured by the Twenty-Fifth.
 In spite of these small victories the Americans gained no strategic advantage, and the British were able to hold their ground.

 General Brown, and Brigadiers-General Scott and Porter had all been injured in the battle, and so Brigadier-General Ripley assumed command of the American forces.
 The morning after the battle, Ripley and his soldiers returned to reoccupy Lundy's Lane.
 However, when Ripley saw that the British had received fresh reinforcements and had positioned themselves nearly a kilometre in advance of the battlefield he ordered a retreat to Fort Erie.
 In a hasty and disorderly manner, the American soldiers abandoned their camp, dumped equipment and provisions into the River, burned Street's Bridgewater Mill, and destroyed the bridge at Chippawa.
 Thus, although there was no clear winner at the Battle of Lundy's Lane, the British did not lose any ground in the attack and succeeded in forcing an American retreat.
 Also, though Americans often claim victory at this battle, the destructive actions of the retreating American soldiers were much more reminiscent of a defeated rather than a victorious force.